Tal Banin: Managerial career

-On April 8, 2008, he was appointed as the assistant manager of Nitzan Shirazi in Maccabi Petah Tikva.
+On 8 April 2008, Banin was appointed assistant manager of Nitzan Shirazi in Maccabi Petah Tikva.

 After only two months in Petah Tikva, he moved on to coach the Israel national under-17 football team for two years.

-On July 25, 2010, Banin was appointed as the assistant manager of Luis Fernández in the Israel national football team.
+On 25 July 2010, Banin was appointed assistant manager of Luis Fernández in the Israel national football team.

 In the 2011–12 season he worked as the manager of Hapoel Haifa, helping the club avoid relegation.
 The day after the season ended he immediately signed a two years contract in Maccabi Netanya replacing Reuven Atar.
 He was sacked from Maccabi Netanya on 18 March 2013.

 In November 2013 he signed a two years contract with Maccabi Ahi Nazareth in the Liga Leumit.

-On February 16, 2015, he was appointed as the manager of Hapoel Haifa, once more, in order to help the club in the battle against relegation.
+On 16 February 2015, he was appointed manager of Hapoel Haifa, once more, in order to help the club in the battle against relegation.